ActiveState/documentation-public/content/state/commands/fork.md

 ---
-title: "Command: fork"
+title: fork
 ---

-The `fork` command allows you to create a fork of an existing Platform project.
-A fork is a copy of a project that you can edit.
+Create a fork of an existing Platform project.<!--more--> A fork is a copy of a project that you can edit.

 ## Syntax